Las Justas

 The Justas de Atletismo y Festival Deportivo de Puerto Rico (Puerto Rico Athletic Games and Sports Festival) —better known as Las Justas Intercolegiales (The Intercollegiate Games) or simply as Las Justas (The Games)— is an intercollegiate sports competition held annually in Puerto Rico where Puerto Rican colleges and universities compete against each other in different sports.
-The event is sponsored by the Liga Atlética Interuniversitaria de Puerto Rico (LAI).
-The event usually includes competitions in softball, basketball, beach volleyball, judo, table tennis, swimming, cheerleading, women's football, and athletics.
+The event is sponsored by the Liga Atlética Interuniversitaria de Puerto Rico (LAI) and includes competitions in softball, basketball, beach volleyball, judo, table tennis, swimming, cheerleading, women's football, and athletics.

 The sporting event is supplemented by artistic presentations every evening after athletic events have come to an end.
 The athletics portion of the events is attended by some 20,000 spectators, while the cultural events receive upwards of 150,000 guests.

-For many years the event was held in San Juan, but in 1993 it was moved to the city of Ponce, where - except for 2010 and 2016 – it has been held since.
+For many years the event was held in San Juan, but in 1993 it was moved to the city of Ponce, where it remained until moving to Mayagüez in 2023.
 The week-long event takes place during the month of April.
-Due to the 2020 Puerto Rico earthquakes in the Ponce area, the 2020 edition of the Justas was moved from Ponce and were scheduled to take place in Mayagüez from 23 to 25 April at the Jose Antonio Figueroa Freyle Stadium.
+Due to the 2020 Puerto Rico earthquakes in the Ponce area, the 2020 edition of the Justas was moved from Ponce and were scheduled to take place in Mayagüez from 23 to 25 April at the Jose Antonio Figueroa Freyre Stadium.
 However, due to the COVID-19 pandemic, the Liga Atlética Interuniversitaria (LAI) announced on 15 March 2020, that the event was being suspended and that a new future date would be sought.
 Given the island-wide COVID-19 curfew and lockdown ordered by the Government of Puerto Rico subsequent to the 15 March LAI suspension decision date, on 13 April 2020 the LAI announced the event could not be held and canceled it for the remainder of the 2020 season.
 The 2021 version of the event was also cancelled due to the pandemic.
-The 2022 season is scheduled for 1-7 May 2022.
+The 2022 games took place from 1-7 May 2022 and were the last ones to be held in Ponce.

+Starting in 2023, the event was moved to Mayagüez with the athelitic events taking place at the Mayagüez Athletics Stadium.
+In September 2025, it was announced that Mayagüez had renewed their agreement to continue hosting the event until at least 2028.